 Using lime to deter rodents, stop the spread of disease, and to kill the smell of decaying organic items will secure your burn pit and keep it more sanitary.
-Although I have read otherwise in some of those same articles I referenced above, using agricultural grade lime should not be problematic.
+Although I have read otherwise in some of the same articles I referenced above, using agricultural-grade lime should not be problematic.

 Trash Burying Tips